 At You are launched, we think lean startup methodology is fantastic for small startups.
 Used correctly, it can get your product or service to market quickly and increase your chances of succeeding.

-One of the questions we are often asked by fans of our blog is if the lean startup works for all businesses regardless of size.
+One of the questions we are often asked by our blog fans is if the lean startup works for all businesses regardless of size.
 Our honest answer?
 Not all the time, especially when it comes to lean startups for big firms.

 In this article, we’re going to look at companies that use lean startup, why lean startup for big firms isn’t always the best approach, and what to use in its place.